 Companion Planting Techniques

-Companion planting is the use of different plants, closely planted together, to benefit the ecology of the garden.
-It is used especially to keep various pests away.
-Plants can be used to improve soil conditions, and to improve the flavour of nearby vegetables.
-The goal is to have a diverse garden mimics what we see in nature.
-Mono crops that have become the standard in farming in today’s world, which is very unhealthy for the soil, insects, and all other wildlife.
+Companion planting is the practice of using various plants to improve conditions in the garden.
+Some plants are excellent at deterring one or more pests, while others will improve soil conditions and improve nearby vegetables’ flavour.
+The goal is to have a diverse garden that mimics what we see in nature.
+Mono-crops have become the standard in farming in today’s world, which is very unhealthy for the soil, insects, and nearby wildlife.

-Another important factor is to make sure your garden is flowering continuously throughout the season.
-This helps to attract a diverse number of small pollinators that will help ensure a successful pollination of your crops.
+Another important factor is to have a garden that is continuously in bloom throughout the season.
+This helps to attract a diverse amount of small pollinators to ensure your plants’ successful pollination.

 Attract Pollinators and Predatory Insects

-Predator insects are attracted by the nectar in flowers.
+The nectar of flowers attracts various predator insects.
 They will ‘hang out’ around the flowers and feed on both the nectar and nearby insect pests.
 These insects act as the security guards of your garden and never harm your plants.
 Some of these predatory insects will lay eggs on your plants.
 The larvae that hatch from these eggs can be voracious predators of pests, such as aphids.
 The less diverse your garden is the bigger advantage for fruit and vegetable eating pests.
-You are essentially creating a safe haven for pests if you don’t consider ways to attract predator insects.
-Here is a short list of some great predator insects to have in your garden: Green lacewings, lady beetles, assassin bugs, praying mantis, ground beetles, hoverflies, and damsel bugs.
+You are essentially creating a haven for pests if you don’t consider ways to attract predator insects.
+Here is a short list of helpful insects that prey on many pests: Green lacewings, lady beetles, assassin bugs, praying mantis, ground beetles, hoverflies, and damsel bugs.

-Basil is an annual herb that can be grown along other larger plants such as tomatoes.
+- Basil: An annual herb that can be grown along with other larger plants such as tomatoes.
 Basil improves the flavour of tomatoes, and it will attract pollinating insects and predators.
 It has been used in companion planting with tomatoes for many centuries.
-Basil will also repel pests, such as white flies, mosquitoes, spider mites, aphids, and hornworms.
+Basil will also repel pests, such as whiteflies, mosquitoes, spider mites, aphids, and hornworms.

-French marigold is a must for companion planting, it will produce a strong chemical to deter pests, such as nematodes.
+- French Marigold: is a must for companion planting; it will produce a strong chemical to deter pests, such as cucumber beetles and nematodes.
 Nematodes attack the root systems of plants.
-It is so strong that the chemical will still be effective years after the plant is gone and can still effectively repel pests.
-They will repel white flies, some species of beetles, and nematodes.
+The chemical remains in the soil years after the plant is gone and can still effectively repel pests.
+They will repel whiteflies, some species of beetles, and nematodes.

-Mountain mint is a perennial herb that will repel mosquitoes, rodents, fleas, aphids, white cabbage moths, and ants.
+- Mint: Mints are a perennial herb that repels mosquitoes, rodents, fleas, aphids, white cabbage moths, and ants.

-Some plants help to condition the soil enabling the surrounding plants to thrive.
+Some plants, such as clover, will help condition the soil enabling the surrounding plants to thrive.
 The most famous of these are legumes.
 Common legume varieties are alfalfa, beans, clover, peas, and soy.
-Legumes help affix nitrogen from the atmosphere into the soil, and lots of vegetables need a good source of nitrogen.
+Legumes help affix nitrogen from the atmosphere into the soil, and many vegetables need a good nitrogen source.
 Often people will grow beans with corn and squash.
-The beans provide the nitrogen for the corn and the squash provides the shade for the soil.
+The beans provide the nitrogen for the corn, and the squash provides the shade for the soil.

-Not all plants will help each other and some should be kept separate.
+Not all plants are beneficial to each other and will harm other plants.
 For example, corn can attract tomato fruit worms, and potatoes can make your tomato plants susceptible to blight fungus.
 Also, herbs such as coriander and dill release chemicals that are toxic to carrots.

-When spacing the herbs mentioned above, you can drastically improve your harvest and avoid pests through companion planting.
-Various herbs can be grown right next to your vegetables.
-Some herbs such as mint and oregano should be kept to the side of plants, because they have strong root system and can take over a garden very quickly.
-If planted with a buried 6” border around them it will keep them in check and stop its spreading.
+In conclusion, companion planting drastically improves the harvest and drastically reduces pest populations.
+One thing to note is that some herbs such as mint and oregano have a strong root system and will overcrowd and take over a garden very quickly.
+If planted with a buried 6” border around them, it will keep them in check and stop its spreading.